danilp10/dacdApp/README.md

 Download the JAR Files: Download the JAR files from the assets section of the chosen release.
 Ensure that you download the JAR files and any accompanying dependencies.

-Configure API Key: Open the Main.java file and update the apikey variable with your OpenWeatherMap API key.
+Configure API Key: Open the Main.java file on the weather_provider module and update the apikey variable with your OpenWeatherMap API key.

+Configure the rootDirectory: Open the Main.java file on the datalake_builder module and update the rootDirectory variable with the directory you want the events to be written in.

 Run the Application: Open a terminal, navigate to the directory containing the JAR files, and run the application using the following command: java -cp ".:lib/*" org.ulpgc.dacd.control.Main
 This command assumes that the JAR files and dependencies are in the same directory.

+## Clarification:
+The xotelo application may take between half an hour and an hour to perform the data query the first time the application is run.